 The first time I heard Daniel Glen Monkman’s music, I sensed there’s something spiritual and restorative that happens when he creates.
 At the time, after hearing just the one song, I had no way of knowing just how deeply and profoundly that power was permeating his creative output.
-But a few weeks back, I got a major case of the chills when, out of the blue, Monkman reached out to me and shared a preview of “Vibrant Colours”, the first single from his new project, Zoongide’ewin (Zoon for short).
+But a few weeks back, I got a major case of the chills when, out of the blue, Monkman reached out to me and shared a preview of “Vibrant Colours”, the first single from his new project, Zoon (which is short for Zoongide’ewin).

 Introducing “Vibrant Colours” to the world in a post on Talkhouse last week, Monkman shared his story of courage in the face of the unforgiving and unrelenting illnesses that eventually claimed his grandparents’ lives.
 Monkman draws a connection between his grandparents’ illnesses, his journey to the “rock bottom” of substance dependency, and the moment something inside him gave him the strength and conviction to rise again and find redemption through music.